 Some children are just wired to be introverts and may be naturally shy of other children.
-When she is older, you can support her to find the best way to deal with social situations.
-As she has learned to feel safe with you, she may feel less shy of adults.
+When they are older, you can support them to find the best way to deal with social situations.
+As they have learned to feel safe with you, they may feel less shy of adults.

 My confident and extrovert toddler son was also scared of other children in his daycare centre, and when he was a little older, he told us that another child had bitten him one day, probably soon after he started going there.
-So it may be that she has had a frightening experience with other children, and it is difficult to know whether or not this has happened.
-She may be too young to understand now, but you can reassure her that these children are safe and kind, and that she can come back to you whenever she needs to.
+So it may be that they have had a frightening experience with other children, and it is difficult to know whether or not this has happened.
+They may be too young to understand now, but you can reassure them that other children are safe and kind, and that they can come back to you whenever they need to.

 My older son was extremely shy for many years.
 We chose not to push him into social situations and to wait until he felt ready and comfortable to get involved with other children.
 Eventually he did so, in his own time, and he has since thanked us for not forcing him to do what didn’t feel comfortable for him.

 Every child is different.
-Watch and learn what works best for your little girl.
+Watch and learn what works best for your little one.

-It may help to build her confidence if you invite one child to come and play in your home occasionally.
+It may help to build them confidence if you invite one child to come and play in your home occasionally.
 Explain the situation and ask the child’s parent to bring some of the child’s own toys along.
-Then your daughter could watch the child play from the safety of your own lap, and she can climb down and play with her own toys, alongside her friend, when she is ready.
+Then your child could watch the other child play from the safety of your own lap, and they can climb down and play with their own toys, alongside their friend, when they are ready.

-If you have any worries about her social behaviour, let your doctor know.
-It can be helpful to make a short video of her interactions with other children to illustrate your concerns.
+If you have any worries about their social behaviour, let your doctor know.
+It can be helpful to make a short video of their interactions with other children to illustrate your concerns.